Context, Writer, and Content

 Before I start my summary, I have to list the name of rulers to understand the book’s chronological structure.
 14 Emperors and Empresses were Basil II, Constantine VIII, Romanus III, Michael IV, Michael V Calaphates, Theodora, Zoë, Constantine IX Monomachos, Michael VI, Isaac Comnenus, Constantine X, Eudocia, Romanus IV Diogenes, and Michael VII.
 Psellus designed this book into seven parts (books) the piece assigned us for the exam was, of course, shorter than that.
 Do not worry!
 What I emphasize below are two parts among seven namely the reigns of four rulers as Michael V, Theodora, Zoë, and Constantine IX with fifty pages.
 It is necessary to shortly recognize who was who in grasping the inner meanings of Psellus.

 - Zoë: A leading Byzantine empress who had three wives as emperors.
 Michael IV, her second husband, persuaded Zoë to adopt his nephew Michael (V) to be emperor before he was dead.
-After she abdicated Michael V, he ruled the country with her sister Teodora and much later married with Constantine IX, her last husband.
+After she abdicated Michael V, he ruled the country with her sister Teodora and much later married Constantine IX, her last husband.

 - Theodora: Zoë’s younger sister and co-empress with her.
 After a life of exile in a monastery under the shadow of her sister, she became the empress with the abdication of Michael V. Their father was Constantine VIII.